Christian Homeschool – An action that shows your Biblical convictions!

 A Christian homeschool gives the parents more authority to match their Biblical responsibility than any other structure.
 A Christian homeschool can provide a Biblical perspective in all subjects.
 A Christian homeschool can protect the child from information that undermines the family’s convictions and goals.
 A Christian homeschool has a better structure for controlling peer pressure.
 A Christian homeschool can offer the blessed family experience that each of us desires.

 Some parents understand the need for having a Christian homeschool, but are concerned with financial sacrifices, single parent situations, or the ability to educate.
 A family may lose a second income, but gain eternal benefits.
 Not only for their children, but gain benefits for grandchildren and future generations.
 Often, a financial analysis will show the second income doesn’t really make as big of difference as it first appears.
 Some changes may be needed, but the benefits to the home will outweigh what is given up.
 A single parent can look for another nearby homeschool family with the same values and goals that might consider helping.
-Or an older relative or friend may be able to supervise the student while working if using an online or self-teaching Bible-based curriculum such as ones used by Southeast Academy or Western Christian Academy.
+Or an older relative or friend may be able to supervise the student while working if using an online or self-teaching It is good to use a Bible-based curriculum such as used by Southeast Academy.
 One of the good things about technology is that it now allows a parent to select a curriculum that matches convictions.
 There are now several online curriculum options that allow safe academic support for all grades up through high school.
 If a single parent, wait until you find a helper homeschool family before choosing a curriculum or program.
 It is easier if both families use the same method.

 Please check some of the other pages available from the links such as Ten Points To Consider Before Choosing a Homeschool Program or Recommendations for online Christian schools.